 Create rate: What percentage of the time are we creating new articles when appropriate.
 Similar to above, the math is to divide the number of times an article was created (subtracting any duplicates) by the opportunity to create.

 The contribution index tells us: of all the opportunities where linking, modifying, or creating was appropriate, what percentage of the time did we link, modify, or create?
 It is the ratio of the number of times we contributed as a percentage of our total opportunity to contribute.
 Or more simply, how often did we do the right thing?
 So, the math for the contribution index is the number of times we linked, modified, and created divided by the total opportunity where link, modify, or create was appropriate.
 One important thing to consider in this calculation is duplicates.
 We want to subtract any articles that are duplicates from the number of articles created.
 If we can easily find a preexisting article that should have been reused, then creating an article was not appropriate and should not be included in the article creation count.
 The links to a duplicate article should not be counted in the relevant link count either.
 Assessing the total opportunity to contribute is difficult.
-However, just like the AQI process, we can assess it based on a sampling technique.
+However, just like the Content Standard Checklist process, we can assess it based on a sampling technique.

 In defining the contribution index we have described the ultimate model for assessing contribution.
 Members are at various states of maturity with this model.